ollienicholson/ollienicholson/README.md

 # 👋 I'm Ollie

-I'm an experienced software engineer currently focused on building my frontend knowledge.

-I have a love for beautiful UI, data, coffee, business, and people.
+I'm an experienced software engineer with a love for beautiful UI, data, coffee, business, and people.

 Currently building web apps with nextjs, and building interactive data dashboards with Google Looker Studio.